Mallorca (Majorca) in October – The Best Things to See and Do

 Mallorca is generally not summertime hot in October.
 The highest temperature recorded in Palma airport was 33,6 °C in 2014.
 As an average, the daytime temperature is 21.1 °C, but at noon it can reach 27.1 °C and at night time 8-14 °C.

-If you are lucky you can have a beach weather in Mallorca in October.
+If you are lucky you can have beach weather in Mallorca in October.
 The sea is warm with an average temperature of 22 °C.

 In your suitcase to travel to Mallorca in October you will need shorts, light trousers, T-shirts.
 Don’t forget the beach stuff such as towel, bikini and sun cream.
-If you are planning to dining al fresco, it is advisable to bring a jersey or cardigan for the evenings.
+If you are planning to dine al fresco, it is advisable to bring a jersey or cardigan for the evenings.
 We recommend to bring a light rain jacket as well.

 The Sunrise is at around 08:00 and the sunset at 19:00 approximately.